communitiesuk/eip-ero-ems-integration-api/README.md

 Spring Boot microservice that :

-- Consumes approved Postal and Proxy vote application SQS message from EROP and saved into the database
+- Consumes approved/rejected Postal and Proxy vote application SQS message from EROP and saved into the database
 - Exposes secured REST APIs to get and delete approved Postal / Proxy vote applications
 - Publishes SQS messages for each deleted application